kennethdsheridan/selfmade-techie/README.md

 **AWS:**
 1. [AWS Certified Security - Specialty Certification](https://www.udemy.com/course/aws-certified-security-specialty/): This course validates your expertise in creating and implementing security solutions in the AWS Cloud.
 The average salary for an AWS Certified Security Specialist in the United States ranges from $114,000 to $160,000 annually.

-These figures are estimates and actual salaries may vary based on factors such as location, years of experience, and level of expertise.

 Details: Here are some generic Cyber Security courses on Udemy, along with the estimated pay ranges for professionals in this field: